novoic/data-engineering-challenge/README.md

 ## The exercise
 You will find at [this link](https://drive.google.com/file/d/10okw1LKGpzApm3Ecq0rFdlMkdebMOuFY/view?usp=sharing) a dataset containing a text folder, an audio folder and a `metadata.csv` file.
 Each text file (in `.xml` format) corresponds to exactly one audio file (in `.wav` format).
 This is a transcription of what is being said in the audio file.
 For privacy reasons, we have replaced the real audio files with silent audio files.
 The transcriptions have also been invented.

 Each transcription is a conversation between an investigator and a patient (different patient in each transcription) – the patient ID can be found in the transcription.
-You can find patient level information in the metadata file, using the patient ID column.
+You can find patient level information in the metadata file, using the patient ID column. **You should assume that the transcript contains speech from both the patient and the investigator.**

 Your task is to build a pipeline to get this data ready for training of machine learning models.
 Specifically, we want to build a pipeline which allows us to first filter the data based on the `metadata.csv` file, and then transform the selected `.xml` transcriptions into **fixed length numpy arrays of features**, and the selected `.wav` files into **fixed length numpy arrays of features**.